JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_faq.md

 ### How to get separate logs for failing tests?
 <primary-label ref="2021.3"/>

-Set system property `idea.split.test.logs` to `true` to generate separate test log files in <path>splitTestLogs</path> subdirectory for failing tests (WARN/ERROR level messages).
+Set system property `idea.split.test.logs` to `true` to generate separate test log files in the <path>splitTestLogs</path> subdirectory for failing tests (WARN/ERROR level messages).

 ## Techniques